paper-templates/paper-key-manager-contract/README.md

 Create a `Paper ERC721 primary contract`.
 You will receive a key which you should give a privileged role.
 This key will be use to verify that the contract is being called by us instead of someone else.

-After whitelisting this key, all you need to do is to initialize this key in the constructor.
+In order to do so, we provide the `onlyPaper` modifier which you can use by first inheriting from `PaperVerification` and passing in the `_paperKey` as a param in the contractor.

 ```solidity